Skip to content

 Orzo Salad with a Homemade Vinaigrette

-Orzo pasta salad in a glass bowl.
+Orzo salad in a bowl with a spoon.

 This post may contain affiliate links.
 Read disclosure policy.